Nock-zz/ethereum-react/README.md

 $>truffle migrate --compile-all --reset --network ganache

-After deployemnt we have to run the truffle console on the ganache network and to do this we use:
+After deployment we have to run the truffle console on the ganache network and to do this we use:

 $> truffle console --network ganache